This post may contain affiliate links.

 Substitutions

-- Peppers – You can swap these for any veggies you fancy.
-Aubergines, courgettes or sweet potatoes would work well.
-You will just need to allow for extra cooking time
+- Pepper (Bell pepper) – You can swap this for any veggies you fancy.
+Aubergines (eggplant), courgettes (zucchini) or sweet potatoes would work well.
+You will just need to allow for extra cooking time.

-- Shakshuka with meat – Alternatives to Chorizo Shakshuka would be bacon lardons or pancetta instead
+- Shakshuka with meat – Add fried chorizo, bacon lardons or pancetta if you like.

 Leftovers

-In the fridge You can keep this recipe in the fridge for 3 days.
-Reheat fully before serving.
+In the fridge You can keep the base tomato sauce of this recipe in the fridge for 3 days.
+Cook to heat through and add eggs as before.

-In the freezer If you’d like to store this in the freezer, it’s best to pre-empt your leftovers and only freeze the tomato-based sauce, without the eggs or toppings.
+In the freezer If you’d like to store this in the freezer, it’s best to only freeze the tomato-based sauce, without the eggs or toppings.

 Recipe Tip